 To designate all tempers of aluminum and aluminum alloys (and not only cold-worked ones), the American system is widely used throughout the world, developed at the time of the American Aluminum Association.

 - The initial states of the system of notation deformable aluminum alloys is described in American Standard ANSI H35.1.

 - This system is almost "as is", adopted by the international ISO standard 2107 and European standard EN 515.

-State fully annealed material designated the letter "O" (not zero) according to the international classification of states of aluminum and aluminum alloys or "M" – by domestic state standards.
-The letter D with additional number refers to anneal with specific conditions.
+State fully annealed material designated the letter "O" (not zero) according to the international classification of states of aluminum and aluminum alloys.
+The letter O with an additional number (for example, O1 refers to annealing with special conditions.

-All cold-worked condition designations begin with a letter "H".
-Behind it can go from 1 to 3 figures.
+All cold-worked condition designations begin with a letter "H" – Hardened.
+Behind it can go from 2 to 3 figures.

 Pure cold-worked condition without additional treatments form a series H1.
 Fully cold-worked condition of the material, which is designated H18, call state, obtained at cold deformation equivalent relative rolling reduction 0,75.
 The relative reduction - is the ratio of the difference of the initial and final sheet thickness to the original thickness of the sheet. relative hood 0,75 will be achieved, for example, at an initial thickness 10 mm and the final thickness 2,5 mm: (10 – 2,5)/10 = 0,75.
 H19 represents the state of the product with an even greater degree of work hardening, than in the state H18. it applies, for example, for a tape thickness 0,30 mm from an aluminum alloy 3104 for body beer cans. state H16, H14 and H12 is obtained with a smaller amount of cold deformation and represent, respectively, trichetvertinagartovannoe, polunagartovannoe and chetvertnagartovannoe states.